sebastianappelberg/readera-extractor/README.md

 # ReadEra Extractor

-A CLI tool for converting notes from your ReadEra backup file to markdown files.
+A CLI tool for converting notes stored in ReadEra backup files to markdown files.

 ## Installation